2009 Portuguese legislative election: Background

-In the February 2005 early elections, the Socialists, under the leadership of José Sócrates, won 45 percent of the votes and 121 MPs, the 1st time the Socialists won a majority and the 1st time a single party won a majority since Cavaco Silva's PSD victory in 1991.
-The PSD suffered a heavy defeat, achieving their worst results since 1983, and faced with this failure, the then PSD leader and outgoing Prime Minister, Pedro Santana Lopes, resigned from the leadership and called an election for party chair.
+In the February 2005 early election, the Socialists, under the leadership of José Sócrates, won 45 percent of the votes and 121 MPs, the first time ever the Socialists won an absolute majority, whereas the PSD suffered a heavy defeat, achieving their worst results since 1983, and faced with this failure, the then PSD leader and outgoing Prime Minister, Pedro Santana Lopes, resigned from the leadership.

-During the first months in his government, Sócrates raised taxes to cut the deficit and initiated a policy of strict budgetary rigor.
-At the same time, he faced a very harsh summer with Wildfires across the country.
-That same October, the Socialists suffered a heavy defeat in the 2005 local elections, winning just 108 cities, a drop of 4, against the PSD's 158 mayoral holds.
-The PS was also unable to retake control of Lisbon and Porto.
-In January 2006, a new president was elected.
-Aníbal Cavaco Silva, PM between 1985 and 1995, became the first center-right candidate to win a presidential election, although only just.
-The PS candidate, former PM and President Mário Soares polled a disappointing third place with just 14 v of the votes.
+During the first months in his government, Sócrates raised taxes to reduce the deficit and initiated a policy of strict fiscal control.
+At the same time, he faced a very harsh summer with severe wildfires across the country.
+That same October, the Socialists suffered a heavy defeat in the 2005 local elections, winning just 108 cities, a drop of four, against the PSD's 158 mayoral holds, with the party unable to regain control of Lisbon and Porto.
+In January 2006, a new president was elected, with Aníbal Cavaco Silva, prime pinister between 1985 and 1995, becoming the first center-right candidate to win a presidential election, although only just.
+The PS candidate, former prime minister and president Mário Soares, polled a disappointing third place with just 14% of the votes.
 In 2007, a referendum for the legalization of abortion was held.
 After the failure of the 1998 referendum, the Yes side prevailed winning 59 percent of the votes against the No's 41 percent, making abortion legal in Portugal.

-While the deficit reduction had been successful, and with the economy growing above 2 percent of GDP, the government faced heavy opposition for its policies, particularly from teachers unions.
+While the deficit reduction had been successful, and with the economy growing around 2 percent of GDP by 2007, the government faced heavy opposition for its policies, particularly from teachers unions.
 In March 2008, more than 100,000 teachers protested in Lisbon against Sócrates and his Education minister, Maria de Lurdes Rodrigues.